fdeblasio/pokeemerald-expansion/README.md

     - The Escape Rope can by used in the Trick Room puzzles that involve Cut/Strength
     - Flash is no longer needed anywhere
     - Dive has been replaced by a key item
-- Fly can now be used to go to more places:
-    - The Abandoned Ship on Route 108
-    - The Old Lady's Rest Stop on Route 111
-    - Meteor Falls entrance on Route 114
-    - The Weather Institute on Route 119
-    - Mt.
-Pyre on Route 122
-    - Sky Pillar on Route 131
-    - Southern Island
 - Sealed Chamber still needs to be completed to open the Regi areas, but it's solved by simply pressing A in the inner room
     - The door to Sealed Chamber and the Regis' inner rooms are now automatically open
 - Made rapids easier to navigate so that only one trip is needed to get all items/battle all trainers (at the cost of looking slightly worse)